Polarized cylinders in Du Val del Pezzo surfaces of degree two: Introduction

-From now on, we consider polarized cylinders in del Pezzo surfaces with at worst Du Val singularities, which are so-called Du Val del Pezzo surfaces.
+From now on, we consider polarized cylinders in del Pezzo surfaces with at worst Du Val singularities; i.e., Du Val del Pezzo surfaces.
 Notice that every Du Val del Pezzo surface is a log del Pezzo surface because all Du Val singularities are klt singularities.
 The condition for a Du Val del Pezzo surface to contain anti-canonical polar cylinders is completely determined.
 More precisely, the following theorem holds: \begin{thm}[{\cite{CPW16b}}] Let $S$ be a Du Val del Pezzo surface of degree $d \in \{ 1,\dots ,9\}$.
-Then: \begin{enumerate} \item If $d \ge 4$, then $-K_S \in \Ampc (S)$. \item If $d=3$, then $-K_S \in \Ampc (S)$ if and only if $S$ has a singular point. \item If $d=2$, then $-K_S \in \Ampc (S)$ if and only if $S$ has a singular point, which is not of type $\sA _1$. \item If $d=1$, then $-K_S \in \Ampc (S)$ if and only if $S$ has a singular point, which is not of type $\sA _1$, $\sA _2$, $\sA _3$ nor $\sD _4$. \end{enumerate} \end{thm} \begin{rem} For a Du Val del Pezzo surface $S$, Belousov shows that $\Ampc (S) \not= \emptyset$ if and only if ${\rm Dyn}(S) \not= 4\sA _2$, $2\sA _3 + 2\sA _1$ or $2\sD _4$ (see {\cite{Bel17,Bel23}}). \end{rem} \begin{rem} There are infinitely many log del Pezzo surfaces without anti-canonical polar cylinders (see {\cite{KKW}}).
-However, the condition for whether a (general) log del Pezzo surface contains anti-canonical polar cylinders is still unknown. \end{rem} In {\cite{Saw1}}, the author studies polarized cylinders in Du Val del Pezzo surfaces of degree $\ge 3$.
-This article will develop this work; that is, we will study polarized cylinders in Du Val del Pezzo surfaces of degree $2$ with anti-canonical polar cylinders.
-As a result, we obtain the following theorem, which is our main result: \begin{thm} Let $S$ be a Du Val del Pezzo surface of degree $\ge 2$.
+Then: \begin{enumerate} \item If $d \ge 4$, then $-K_S \in \Ampc (S)$. \item If $d=3$, then $-K_S \in \Ampc (S)$ if and only if $S$ has a singular point. \item If $d=2$, then $-K_S \in \Ampc (S)$ if and only if $S$ has a singular point, which is not of type $\sA _1$. \item If $d=1$, then $-K_S \in \Ampc (S)$ if and only if $S$ has a singular point, which is not of type $\sA _1$, $\sA _2$, $\sA _3$ nor $\sD _4$. \end{enumerate} \end{thm} \begin{rem} For a Du Val del Pezzo surface $S$, Belousov shows that $\Ampc (S) \not= \emptyset$ if and only if ${\rm Dyn}(S) \not= 4\sA _2$, $2\sA _3 + 2\sA _1$ or $2\sD _4$ (see {\cite{Bel17,Bel23}}). \end{rem} \begin{rem} There are infinitely many log del Pezzo surfaces without anti-canonical polar cylinders (see {\cite{KKW24,CD,KKW}}).
+However, the condition for whether a (general) log del Pezzo surface contains anti-canonical polar cylinders is still unknown. \end{rem} In {\cite{Saw25}}, the author studies polarized cylinders in Du Val del Pezzo surfaces of degree $\ge 3$.
+In this article, we construct numerous polarized cylinders on singular rational surfaces that were not covered in the previous work.
+As a result, we completely determine the structure of cylindrical ample sets of Du Val del Pezzo surfaces of degree $2$ with anti-canonical polar cylinders.
+Our main result is summarized as follows: \begin{thm} Let $S$ be a Du Val del Pezzo surface of degree $\ge 2$.
 Then $-K_S \in \Ampc (S)$ if and only if $\Ampc (S) = \Amp (S)$. \end{thm} Theorem \ref{main(1)} provides a partially positive answer to Conjecture \ref{conj} as follows: \begin{cor} Conjecture \ref{conj} is true for Du Val del Pezzo surfaces with degree $\ge 2$. \end{cor} \begin{organization} In Section \ref{2}, we prepare results on cylinders in Hirzebruch surfaces and singular fibers of $\bP ^1$-fibrations.
-Moreover, we review the relationship between Du Val del Pezzo surfaces and weak del Pezzo surfaces and then discuss the singularity types of Du Val del Pezzo surfaces.
+Moreover, we review the relationship between Du Val del Pezzo surfaces and weak del Pezzo surfaces, and then discuss the singularity types of Du Val del Pezzo surfaces.

 In Section \ref{3}, we find a special kind of $(-1)$-curves on Du Val del Pezzo surfaces of degree $2$ with a singular point of type $\sA _n$ $(n \ge 3)$ referring to {\cite[\S 4]{Saw24}}.
 Using this result, we can obtain $\bP ^1$-fibrations from these surfaces, which can construct polarized cylinders.